jucacrispim/toxicbuild/docs/source/build_config.rst

 ==================

 Now we have our repository in ToxicBuild, lets create the build configuration.
-The build configuration stays in a file called `toxicbuild.conf` in the root directory of your repository.
+The build configuration stays in a file called `toxicbuild.yml` in the root directory of your repository.

 `Builds` are simply a sequence of shell commands, called `steps` in ToxicBuild, that are executed sequencially.
-The builds are done by `builders`.
+The builds are carried by `builders`.
 The build config is based in these steps and builders.

 When a change is detected in the source code new `builds` will be